Marcia Lucas: Feature film editing

 Before Star Wars entered post-production, George did not consider that Marcia would work on it as she expected to give birth after editing Taxi Driver (1976), but the pregnancy was unsuccessful.
 Instead, George hired British union editor John Jympson to cut the film while they were in England.
-Horrified by the first rough cut, George fired Jympson and replaced him with Marcia.
-She was tasked to edit the Battle of Yavin sequence, in which she drastically diverted from the originally scripted shot sequence.
+Horrified by the first rough cut, George fired Jympson and replaced him with Marcia and together they edited the film.
+She was tasked to edit the Battle of Yavin sequence, in which she diverted somewhat from the originally scripted shot sequence.
 George estimated that "it took her eight weeks to cut that battle.
 It was extremely complex, and we had 40,000 feet of dialogue footage of pilots saying this and that.
 And she had to cull through all that, and put in all the fighting as well."
 While editing the sequence, she warned George: "If the audience doesn't cheer when Han Solo comes in at the last second in the Millennium Falcon to help Luke when he's being chased by Darth Vader, the picture doesn't work."

-As Marcia edited the Death Star assault, Lucas brought in editor Richard Chew to restructure the rough cut.
-As the workload grew too burdensome, Lucas hired Paul Hirsch as the film's third editor.
-Shortly after Christmas 1976, Marcia left Star Wars to work on Scorsese's musical drama New York, New York (1977) because Irving Lerner had died before he finished editing the film.
+As Marcia edited the Death Star assault, Lucas brought in editor Richard Chew to help restructure the rough cut.
+As the workload grew too burdensome, Lucas hired Paul Hirsch as the film's third editor and whom from January 1976 until production wrapped was the only editor.
+Around Thanksgiving of 1976, Marcia left Star Wars to work on Scorsese's musical drama New York, New York (1977) because Irving Lerner had died before he finished editing the film.
 At the 50th Academy Awards, Lucas won the 1977 Academy Award for Best Film Editing with Chew and Hirsch.

 Following the success of Star Wars, Marcia decided to place her career on hold in order to raise a family.
-In the meantime, she supervised the completion of the interior design and decoration of Skywalker Ranch.
-After viewing the rough cut of Raiders of the Lost Ark (1981), she stated that there was no emotional closure because Marion did not appear at the ending.
-As a result, Spielberg shot the final scene with her and Indiana Jones.
+In the meantime, she helped with supervising the completion of the interior design and decoration of Skywalker Ranch.
+After viewing the rough cut of Raiders of the Lost Ark (1981), she stated that there was no emotional closure because Marion did not appear at the ending that was originally scripted.
+As a result, George shot the final scene with her and Indiana Jones.
 In 1982, Marcia came on board Return of the Jedi as the film's third editor alongside Duwayne Dunham and Sean Barton.
-When asked of her contributions to the film, George described the scenes in which she helped edit as the emotional "dying and crying" scenes.
-Marcia's last film credit was as producer of 1996's No Easy Way.
+When asked of her contributions to the film, George described the scenes she helped edit as the emotional "dying and crying" scenes.
+Marcia's last film credit was as executive producer of 1996's No Easy Way.